rebekahtolli/Grocery-Delivery-System/3_integration_testing/README3.txt

-No integration tests have been implemented at this moment.
-This project is a front-end demo using HTML, CSS, and JavaScript, and integration is demonstrated live in the browser during the demo.
+Integration Testing

+No automated integration testing framework has been implemented for this project.

+Reason:
+This project is a client-side web application without a backend API or multiple integrated services.

+Testing Approach Used:
+Integration between components was tested manually in the browser, including:
+- Interaction between product listing and cart system
+- Checkout process and order creation
+- Delivery status updates and order history display
+- Data persistence using local storage across page reloads

+Results:
+All major components work together correctly, and the system behaves as expected during end-to-end user interaction.

+Future Improvements:
+Integration testing tools or a backend system could be introduced to support automated testing across components.